cmay84/DockSTARTer.com/docs/advanced/backups.md

 Which would make a daily backup at 2 AM.

-## Backup retention
+## Backup retention and backup locations

-The snapshot backup is created into `${BACKUP_CONFDIR}/<appname>.001`.
+913677

+The snapshot backup is created into `${BACKUP_CONFDIR}/<appname>.001` (your backup config is wahtever you set up, the location is mentioned in your .env file if you forget where you saved in in the line:  BACKUP_CONFDIR= in the .env).
 If the folder `<appname>.001` exists already it is rotated to `<appname>.002` and so on, up to `<appname>.512` by default (this can be adjusted), thereafter it is removed.
 So if you create one backup per night, for example with a cronjob, then this retention policy gives you 512 days of retention.
 This is useful but this can require to much disk space, that is why we have included a non-linear distribution policy.
 In short, we keep only the oldest backup in the range 257-512, and also in the range 129-256, and so on.
 This exponential distribution in time of the backups retains more backups in the short term and less in the long term; it keeps only 10 or 11 backups but spans a retention of 257-512 days.
 In the following table you can see on each column the different steps of the rotation, where each column shows the current set of snapshots (limited from <appname>.1 to <appname>.16 in this example):

 ```bash